nh43de/polygon-api-csharp/README.md

 # polygon-api-cs
-An API client for Polygon.io made using refit.
+An C# API client for Polygon.io made using refit.